cvvkshcv/rules_generator/README.md

-# Rules generator (with AND, OR conditional grouping)
+# Rules generator (with AND, OR conditional grouping using pure Javascript)

 ## [Demo](https://cvvkshcv.github.io/rules_generator/)